bayeggex/Custom-Discord-Rich-Presence/README.md

 python main.py
 ```

-or

-just Click the Main.exe in Build folder

 That's it!
 Your custom Rich Presence will now be displayed on your Discord profile. 🎉
 ## 🤝 Contributing